-Join a walking tour, see the main Alberobello tourist attractions, learn about the history of Alberobello and have some snacks with olive oil in Alberobello!
+Join a walking tour in Alberobello, see the main Alberobello tourist attractions, learn about the history of Alberobello, and have some snacks with olive oil in Alberobello!

 The viewpoint provides the best panoramic views of the Rione Monte neighborhood.
 It offers magnificent views of hundreds of trulli houses.